flutter/devtools/packages/devtools_extensions/extension_config_spec.md

 - `name` : the package name that this DevTools extension belongs to.
 The value of this field will be used in the extension page title bar.
-- `issue_tracker`: the url for the extension's issue tracker.
+- `issueTracker`: the url for the extension's issue tracker.
 When a user clicks the “Report an issue” link in the DevTools UI, they will be directed to this url.
 - `version`: the version of the DevTools extension.
 This version number should evolve over time as the extension is developed.
 The value of this field will be used in the extension page title bar.
-- `material_icon_code_point`: corresponds to the codepoint value of an icon from [material/icons.dart](https://github.com/flutter/flutter/blob/master/packages/flutter/lib/src/material/icons.dart).
+- `materialIconCodePoint`: corresponds to the codepoint value of an icon from [material/icons.dart](https://github.com/flutter/flutter/blob/master/packages/flutter/lib/src/material/icons.dart).
 This icon will be used for the extension’s tab in the top-level DevTools tab bar.